akka/alpakka/docs/src/main/paradox/postgresql-cdc.md

 # Lightweight "Change Data Capture" for PostgreSQL

 This provides an Akka Stream Source that can stream changes from a PostgreSQL database.
 Here, by "change", we mean database events such as: RowDeleted(..), RowInserted(..), RowUpdated(..).
-This provides the tooling for implementing the [Strangler Application](https://www.martinfowler.com/bliki/StranglerApplication.html) / [Event Interception](https://www.martinfowler.com/bliki/EventInterception.html) patterns that Martin Fowler popularized.
+A typical practical use case is to have a stream that continuously replicates data from PostgreSQL to ElasticSearch.
+But more generally, this provides the tooling for implementing the [Strangler Application](https://www.martinfowler.com/bliki/StranglerApplication.html) /
+[Event Interception](https://www.martinfowler.com/bliki/EventInterception.html) patterns that Martin Fowler popularized.

 ## How It Works

 This Akka Stream Source makes use of the "logical decoding" feature of PostgreSQL (available since PostgreSQL 9.4).
 It uses the `test_decoding` plugin that comes pre-packaged with PostgreSQL.
-Enabling a "logical decoding" slot in PostgreSQL has minimal performance overhead and requires very little configuration.
+Enabling a "logical decoding" slot in PostgreSQL requires very little configuration and, generally, has minimal performance overhead.
+However, please consult the PostgreSQL documentation to understand the performance implications.

 ## Limitations